ondrabimka/gaming_health_data/gaming_health_data/recorded_data/notes.md

 - Playing Overwatch 2.
 Feeling good, but a bit tired, slept 6 hours and have allergies.
 Otherwise, I feel good.
 - Had the Polar sensor in wrong positions for the first half of the session.
 - Video recording available: https://www.youtube.com/watch?v=eRJz_gGryWA

+# 17_05_2025 (PC)
+- Playing Days Gone.
+Only played for few hours now very good at it.
+- Video recording available: TBD
+- Kinda tired, due to weather changes and allergies.